quantalogic/quantafold/task/06-ter-improve-tool-parameters-support.md

                     for param in parameters_elem.findall("param"):
                         name = param.find("name")
                         value = param.find("value")
-                        if (
-                            name is not None
-                            and value is not None
+                        if name is not None and value is not None and name.text and value.text: params[name.text] = value.text
-                            and name.text
-                            and value.text
-                        ):
-                            params[name.text] = value.text

                 print(f"Tool: {tool_name_str}")